WentingXu3o3/DockContainer_CondaEnv_OnVSCode_sshconfig/README.md

 # someother errors
 1. if git clone really slow and take a lot of cpu memory. check ~/.gitconfig file. (it could be with tons of lines)

-2. if you meet this error
+2. if you meet this error *CUDA ERROR*
    ```
    Traceback (most recent call last):
    File "<stdin>", line 1, in <module>